-Do you wake up with higher blood sugar than when you went to sleep, or notice it creeping up as dawn approaches?
+In phase 2, you’re seeing and understanding your glucose as it changes with foods or situations.
+One occurrence can happen before you even start your day.
+Have you ever woken up with higher blood sugar than when you went to sleep, or noticed it creeping up as dawn approaches?
 It’s a very common experience called dawn phenomenon.
-In this article, we describe what causes dawn phenomenon and how to prevent it from happening.

 What is dawn phenomenon?

 A rise in blood glucose occurs for everyone around the time they wake up and is a normal process even for people who do not have type 2 diabetes.
 It happens because the liver releases glucose to start fueling the body for the coming day.
 For people without type 2 diabetes, the body naturally increases insulin production to handle the elevation in blood sugar.

 For someone with type 2 diabetes, whose body can’t make or use insulin efficiently, the result is a rise in blood sugar that can linger past breakfast.
 We call this elevated blood sugar, after waking, the “dawn effect” or “dawn phenomenon.”

 About half of all persons with type 2 diabetes have higher pre-breakfast glucose levels due to insulin resistance.
 Dawn phenomenon can increase A1C by 0.4%.